Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

-Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with compatible Agents (The Agents that generated the model).
+Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with compatible Agents (the Agents that generated the model).
 __Note:__ Do not just close the Unity Window once the `Saved Model` message appears.
 Either wait for the training process to close the window or press Ctrl+C at the command-line prompt.
 If you close the window manually, the `.nn` file